ProspektsMarch22/get_next_line/README.md

 ### refresh\_buffer

-So, we need to fill in the buffer, represented by the `buf` variable, with a chunk of text to be analyzed.
-We will accomplish that with the `refresh_buffer` function
+So, we need to fill in the `buf` variable with a chunk of text to be analyzed.

+We will firstly accomplish that with the `refresh_buffer` function:

 ```
 int	refresh_buffer(char *buf, int fd)